-Union member pay Union dues.
+Union members pay Union Membership Fees.
 It’s the only way the Union can function.
 But no one would join a Union if it didn’t provide benefits that far outweigh the cost of those Union dues!
-At UFCW Locals 175 & 633, your dues money is spent on providing the best service to you.
+At UFCW Locals 175 & 633, the money from your Membership Fees is spent on providing the best service to you.

-At UFCW Locals 175 & 633 your Union Dues go toward providing these services:
+At UFCW Locals 175 & 633 your Union Membership Fees go toward providing these services: